NikkelM/Notion-Steam-API-Integration/README.md

 <details>
 <summary><code>gamePrice</code></summary>

 The price of the game on Steam.
 Does not account for current sales or discounts (as this data would be outdated too quickly).
 The currency depends on your current country.
+The database field in Notion must be of type "Number".

 | Type | Default value | Possible values | Required |
 |---|---|---|---|